SOS response: Mechanism

 Once the pool of LexA decreases, repression of the SOS genes goes down according to the level of LexA affinity for the SOS boxes.
 Operators that bind LexA weakly are the first to be fully expressed.
 In this way LexA can sequentially activate different mechanisms of repair.
-Genes having a weak SOSbox (such as lexA, recA, uvrA, uvrB, and uvrD) are fully induced in response to even weak SOS-inducing treatments.
+Genes having a weak SOS box (such as lexA, recA, uvrA, uvrB, and uvrD) are fully induced in response to even weak SOS-inducing treatments.
 Thus the first SOS repair mechanism to be induced is nucleotide excision repair (NER), whose aim is to fix DNA damage without commitment to a full-fledged SOS response.
-If, however, NER does not suffice to fix the damage, the LexA concentration is further reduced, so the expression of genes with stronger LexA boxes (such as sulA, umuD, umuC - these are expressed late) is induced.
+If, however, NER does not suffice to fix the damage, the LexA concentration is further reduced, so the expression of genes with stronger LexA boxes (such as sulA, umuD, umuC – these are expressed late) is induced.
 SulA stops cell division by binding to FtsZ, the initiating protein in this process.
 This causes filamentation, and the induction of UmuDC-dependent mutagenic repair.
 As a result of these properties, some genes may be partially induced in response to even endogenous levels of DNA damage, while other genes appear to be induced only when high or persistent DNA damage is present in the cell.